This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Hike From Fira To Oia

-We’ve saved the best for last so that you end your Santorini in 4 days trip on the perfect note.
-Hiking the path that leads from Fira to Oia tops the list of our favourite things to do in Santorini.
+We’ve saved the best for last so that you end your Santorini road trip on the perfect note.
+Start early in the morning and leave your car in Fira to hike the path from Fira to Oia, one of our Santorini highlights.

 Walking along the rim of the magnificent caldera is a once-in-a-lifetime experience and this is not just another cliché.
 It’s true.
 As for the views, neither words nor photos can do them justice.